linnykoleh/Spring/Notes.md

  - Most Spring data sub-projects have their own variations of Repository
  	- JpaRepository for JPA
  - Repositories can be injected by type of their interface
+ - Repository is an interface (not a class!)

 ```java
 public interface PersonRepository extends Repository<Person, Long> {}